Nostalgias Chords

 Nostalgias history

-Nostalgias is a tango written in 1935.
+Nostalgias chords is a tango written in 1935.
 History says that this tango was written in Paraguay, very close to the famous land of tango : Argentina.
 It is therefore of Argentine heritage : we owe the music to the composer Juan Carlos Cobián while the lyrics were written by the poet Enrique Cadícamo (who wrote other tango masterpieces such as Los Mareados or Niebla del Riachuelo).

 A man speaks directly to us : the lyrics of the tango Nostalgias are in the first person singular.
 It evokes a lost love, the impossibility of finding it again, the loneliness and the anguish that eats away at him.
 So he will drink, he will drink again, he will kiss other mouths to try to calm this pain, in vain.
 In vain because the song ends with these words: “desde mi triste soledad veré caer las rosas muertas de mi juventud” (“from my sad loneliness I will see the dead roses of my youth fall”).